mongodb/docs-realm/videos/scripts/backend.rst

 From this directory, let's clone the git directory.
 This command is in the written part of the tutorial and it might be easier to copy-and-paste it from there, rather than try to copy from this screencast.
+In the tutorial text, search for ``mongodb-university/realm-tutorial-backend`` to get the git command.

 .. git clone https://github.com/mongodb-university/realm-tutorial-backend.git

 We now have a directory named ``realm-tutorial-backend``.
 Let's switch to that, and we're ready to import this app to our cluster.

-Type ``realm-cli push``.
-When the push is complete, you'll see this message.
+Run the ``realm-cli push``command to create a new Realm backend app based on the cloned configuration files.
+When the push is complete, you'll see the message "Successfully pushed app up".

 Let's switch back to our browser.
-When the app has finished being created, you can click on this ``Realm`` tab, and you'll see we now have a new realm app named "tasktracker".
-You can click on the name to open the management console for the app.
+Click on the ``Realm`` tab, and you'll see we now have a new realm app named "tasktracker".
+Click on the name to open the management console for the app.

 .. <time tag 6>